espressif/esp-idf/docs/en/api-reference/system/log.rst

 - (Default) "Cache + Linked List".
 This option enables the ability to set the log level per tag.
 This hybrid approach offers a balance between speed and memory usage.
 The cache stores recently accessed log tags and their corresponding log levels, providing faster lookups for frequently used tags.

 When the :ref:`CONFIG_LOG_DYNAMIC_LEVEL_CONTROL` option is enabled, log levels to be changed at runtime via :cpp:func:`esp_log_level_set`.
 Dynamic log levels increase flexibility but also incurs additional code size.
-If your application doesn't require dynamic log level changes and you do not need to control logs per module using tags, consider disabling :ref:`CONFIG_LOG_DYNAMIC_LEVEL_CONTROL`.
-It reduces IRAM usage by approximately 260 bytes, DRAM usage by approximately 264 bytes, and Flash usage by approximately 1K bytes compared to the default option.
+If your application does not require dynamic log level changes and you do not need to control logs per module using tags, consider disabling :ref:`CONFIG_LOG_DYNAMIC_LEVEL_CONTROL`.
+It reduces IRAM usage by approximately 260 bytes, DRAM usage by approximately 264 bytes, and flash usage by approximately 1 KB compared to the default option.
 It is not only streamlines logs for memory efficiency but also contributes to speeding up log operations in your application about 10 times.

 .. note::